 Opportunity Grant winner Story Allen reflects on her experience learning Hebrew in Israel.

 Opportunity Grant winner Jessica Schwartz reflects on what she learned interning at an Israeli start-up.

-Applications for Stroum Center Opportunity Grant funding for study abroad and research experiences taking place in Summer 2018/Autumn 2018 are due on March 1, 2018 by midnight.
+Applications for Stroum Center Opportunity Grant funding for study abroad and research experiences taking place in Winter 2019/Spring 2019 experiences are due October 30, 2018.

 What can literary scholars working in the field of Jewish Studies teach us about how to survive (and resist) the Trump Era?
 A lot, it seems.